Hair Extensions

 Conclusion

-Hopefully, you now have a much better understanding of whether hair extensions are safe to use and whether they damage your hair.
+Hopefully, you now have a better understanding of whether hair extensions are safe to use and whether they damage your hair.

 Sam Fisher